katealexander/speckleSignature/Speckle_signature_definition/README.md

 3. "studiesWithRNA_cBioPortal.txt", which is the subset of datsets with RNA expression data available (mrna_seq_v2_rsem) for download via cBioPortal
 Each of these are included in this repository, downloaded 06/05/2023.

+# Evaluating speckle protein gene variation in each cancer type separately
+I first wanted to know how speckles vary in each cancer type, expecting that the ways speckles vary may be cancer-type specific (spoiler alert, they weren't!).
+For this, I extracted the top speckle protein gene contributors to patient variation by taking to speckle protein genes with highest absolute value of rotations, and assessing this independently for each cancer type.

+The script "makeHeatmapsFromDownloadedCBioPortal_individualCancerAnalysis.R" makes a heatmap of speckle protein gene expression for each cancer using the speckle protein genes that had an absolute rotation value of > 0.04

+The script "compareHighContributors.R" computes pairwise comparisons of the positive and negative rotation high-contributing speckle protein genes and generates heatmaps of the p-values of the overlaps, called "negativeRotation_pvalOfOverlap_heatmap.pdf" and "positiveRotation_pvalOfOverlap_heatmap.pdf".
+It also generates Venn diagram examples using KIRC and BRCA, called "KIRC_BRCA_pos_venny.pdf" and "KIRCpos_BRCAneg_venny.pdf"

 # Comparing speckle protein gene PC1 rotations between cancer types
 The following R script takes the rotations generated in "dataAccess_cBioPortal.R", calculates Pearson correlations, and returns a heatmap of the pairwise Pearson correlations